-These Zucchini Fritters are loaded with feta and herbs.
+This is our favorite mucver recipe from Turkish cuisine.
+These zucchini fritters are loaded with feta and herbs.
 They are so light, fluffy and delicious.
-I promise the picky eaters who always resist eating greens around you will be begging for more when you pair them with yogurt dip or sour cream.
+We pair them with yogurt dip or sour cream.
 They are the summer party food at its best!

-The last reason for moms to prefer zucchini for fritters is that Turkish women want to use up the zucchini pulp after they make stuffed zucchini.
-We scoop the center of zucchinis and store the pulp in the fridge to make zucchini fritters the next day.
+Another reason is that we want to use up the zucchini pulp whenever we make stuffed zucchini.
+We scoop the center of zucchinis and store the pulp in the fridge to make mucver the next day.

-To make classic fritters, combine shredded zuchhini with eggs, flour, baking soda and cheese, feta in our version.
+To make a classic mucver recipe, combine shredded zucchini with eggs, flour, baking soda and cheese, feta in our version.
 Optionally you can add your favorite herbs like parsley, dill, mint or green onions.

 How to prepare zucchinis

 Grate the zucchinis using a grater or in a food processor and squeeze out the juice as much as you can.
-To get rid of the juice, sprinkle a little salt over shredded zucchini, let them sit for about five minutes and squeeze in your hands in batches.
-Although this step sounds like extra effort, don’t skip it.
-You will end up with soggy fritters otherwise.
+To get rid of that excessive juice, sprinkle a little salt over shredded zucchini, let them sit for about five minutes and squeeze in your hands in batches.
+Although this step sounds like extra effort, don't skip it.
+You will end up with soggy mucver patties otherwise.

-Our favorite way to enjoy these fritters is with some Yogurt and Cucumber Dip aka Turkish cacik on the side.
+Our favorite way to enjoy zucchini mucver is with some Yogurt and Cucumber Dip aka Turkish cacik on the side.
 Another great dip to serve with fritters is Turmeric Tahini Dressing, which has become our new obsession.
 You can also pair these with a sour cream dip like Sour Cream and Chive Dip from Iowa Girl Eats.

 Zucchini fritters loaded with feta and herbs.
 So light, fluffy and delicious!